launchfort/etl/docs/LOAD.md

 --load stdout > ...
 ```

+Pipes the stream to `stdout`.
+Note that before this loader can be used the JSON
+object stream must have been transformed into a string or binary stream.

 ## Custom Loader

 ```
 --load ./loaders/my-loader.js ...
 ```

-Custom loaders can specified as a Nodejs module with the following file
+Custom loaders can be specified as a Nodejs module with the following file
 extensions: `'', '.js', '.mjs'`.

 Loader modules must have a default export that is a sync/async factory